18F/identity-idp/docs/sdk-upgrade.md

     Set the default to the new SDK version and the alternate to the old version.
 (That way, the new version is in place if the A/B testing goes well.)
 The percentage should already be set to 50, so it does not need to be changed.

-3. Save the file.
+4. Save the file.
 If the file opened in the vi editor, use `:wq` to save.
 A diff of your changes will appear.
-Type `y` to accept them.
+Copy the diff and paste it into the Slack thread.
+Type `y` to accept the changes.

-4. Recycle the servers to deploy the changes:
+5. Recycle the servers to deploy the changes:

     ```zsh
     aws-vault exec prod-power -- bin/asg-recycle prod idp